HomeArticlesHow ToWrite a robots.txt File

 Sitemap: https://example.com/sitemap.xml

-For a clean static export, typically all routes are worth indexing.
-The _next/static/ directory serves JavaScript and CSS bundles — these don't need to be crawled but are harmless to leave open.
-Block only if you have specific paths to hide (staging routes, internal tool admin pages).
+For a clean static export, most routes are worth indexing.
+The _next/static/ directory serves JavaScript and CSS bundles that don't need crawling but are harmless to leave open.
+Block only the paths you specifically need hidden, like staging routes or internal tool admin pages.

-Shopify automatically generates a robots.txt file and does not allow full replacement (as of 2024), but allows appending custom rules via the theme.
+For Shopify: it automatically generates a robots.txt file and doesn't allow full replacement (as of 2024), but it does allow appending custom rules via the theme.
 Common additions block /collections/*+* (faceted navigation URLs that create duplicates) and /products/*?variant=.

 Common Mistakes to Avoid

-Accidentally blocking the entire site (Disallow: /): The single most dangerous mistake.
-This is the correct form for staging servers — deploying it to production has caused high-profile SEO disasters.
-Always sanity-check this line before deploying.
-Some CI/CD pipelines that pull robots.txt from environment variables have deployed staging configs to production.
+Accidentally blocking the entire site (Disallow: /).
+This is the single most dangerous mistake to make.
+It's the correct form for staging servers, but deploying it to production has caused high-profile SEO disasters.
+Sanity-check this line every time before deploying.
+Some CI/CD pipelines that pull robots.txt from environment variables have deployed staging configs to production by mistake.

-Using robots.txt to protect sensitive data: robots.txt is public.
-Your /admin/ path, /private/ directory, and any other blocked paths are explicitly listed in a file that anyone can read at yourdomain.com/robots.txt.
-Blocking these paths from crawlers is correct; thinking it hides them from humans is wrong.
-Use authentication to protect sensitive areas.
+Using robots.txt to protect sensitive data. robots.txt is public.
+Your /admin/ path, /private/ directory, and any other blocked paths sit listed in a file anyone can read at yourdomain.com/robots.txt.
+Blocking these paths from crawlers makes sense; assuming it hides them from humans doesn't.
+Use authentication to protect sensitive areas instead.

-Forgetting the Sitemap directive: Many site owners configure robots.txt once and forget to add the Sitemap line when they later generate a sitemap.
-Without it, crawlers have to discover your sitemap via Search Console alone.
-Adding Sitemap: to robots.txt is a passive, always-on notification to any crawler.
+Forgetting the Sitemap directive.
+Plenty of site owners set up robots.txt once and forget to add the Sitemap line when they later generate a sitemap.
+Without it, crawlers have to discover your sitemap through Search Console alone.
+Adding Sitemap: to robots.txt is a passive, always-on notification to any crawler that visits.

-Incorrect case sensitivity: On Linux servers, /Admin/ and /admin/ are different paths.
-If your CMS uses /Admin/ (capital A), your Disallow: /admin/ rule does nothing.
-Always match the exact case of your actual URL paths.
+Incorrect case sensitivity.
+On Linux servers, /Admin/ and /admin/ are different paths.
+If your CMS uses /Admin/ with a capital A, your Disallow: /admin/ rule does nothing at all.
+Match the exact case of your actual URL paths.

-Blocking CSS and JavaScript files: Blocking /assets/, /static/, or other resource directories prevents Googlebot from rendering your pages correctly.
-Google uses JavaScript rendering and needs access to CSS and JS to fully understand page content and layout.
-Blocking these files can cause your pages to be misclassified in search.
+Blocking CSS and JavaScript files.
+Blocking /assets/, /static/, or other resource directories stops Googlebot from rendering your pages correctly.
+Google renders JavaScript and needs access to CSS and JS to understand page content and layout fully, so blocking these files can get your pages misclassified in search.

 Formula & Methodology